 - The shade you like is always the right one.

-The crucial information you need to obtain in order to determine if the shade is large enough for the bulb strength you are going to use is the “critical radius” or measurement taken from the middle of the light bulb to the inside edge of the lamp shade (see diagram).
-For example, for a 60-watt bulb, there must be at least 2-7/8″ of space between the filament and inside edge of the lamp shade in order to operate safely.
+The crucial information you need to obtain in order to determine if the shade is large enough for the bulb strength you are going to use is the “critical radius” or measurement taken from the middle of the light bulb to the inside edge of the lamp shade.
+For example, for a 60-watt bulb, there must be at least 2-7/8 inches of space between the filament and the inside edge of the lamp shade in order to operate safely.

-The Underwriters Laboratories rating (UL rating) listed on the socket will indicate the highest wattage bulb allowed for that shade and this rating should be strictly adhered to.
-Through extensive testing they have determined the following safe critical radius ratios:
+The Underwriters Laboratories rating (UL rating) listed on the socket will indicate the highest wattage bulb allowed for the lamp, and you should strictly adhere to this rating for safety.
+Through extensive testing, UL has determined the following safe critical radius ratios:

 Heat Ventilation Guide